Fiserv/Merchant-Boarding/docs/getting-started.md

 # Getting Started

-## Welcome to Reporting
+## Welcome to Merchant Boarding

-The Fiserv Reporting APIs are built on the foundation of REST.
+The Fiserv Merchant Boarding APIs are built on the foundation of REST.
 The APIs accept standard JSON requests and return JSON encoded responses while leveraging industry standard [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) for a seamless integration.
-Reporting through CLX APIs provides the developer community the ability to retrieve transaction, chargeback, funding and settlement information in a simple and intuitive manner.
+Merchant Boarding through CLX APIs provides the developer community the ability to retrieve transaction, chargeback, funding and settlement information in a simple and intuitive manner.
 You will find that access to itemized or summary data can be quickly initiated programmatically for statistical analysis purposes.

 ## Authentication
-Fiserv Reporting API authentication is based on the API keys concept.
+Fiserv Merchant Boarding API authentication is based on the API keys concept.
 Each consumer will be assigned their own set of API keys that allow message passing to and from the exposed RESTful interface.
 Your API keys restrict data to only the owners of that data set.

 Your assigned API keys perform an [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) by passing the assigned key via the request header.